oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 Issues related to portions of the codebase that will be affected by this project:
 - Most issues under the 'priority' section of the [CLaM team board](https://github.com/orgs/oppia/projects/4/views/3) are likely to help build familiarity with broad parts of the codebase which will help with addressing lint issues.
 - Adding tests for scripts will help build familiarity with the scripting work: [#4971](https://github.com/oppia/oppia-android/issues/4971).
 The stats script is especially relevant, too, as it is built to wrap utilities normally used via the command line (not unlike Android lint), including AAPT and apkanalyzer.
+- [#5169](https://github.com/oppia/oppia-android/issues/5169) - currently tracked lint categories (note that these aren't all possible categories that can and will be found by the script).

 **Suggested Milestones:**
 - **Milestone 1**: Key deliverables: